Synanceia verrucosa: Description

 Synanceia verrucosa are usually brown or grey, and may have areas of yellow, orange, or red.

 The dorsal fin contains between 12 and 14 spines and 5 and 7 soft rays while the anal fin has 3 spines and 5 or 6 soft rays.
 The dorsal spines are of equal length with a thicker sheath of skin containing the venom glands at their base.
 The skin has no scales but there are numerous warts.
 The pectoral fins are fleshy.
 The head is wide and flattened.
+The skin is tough and rough with warts.
 The small upwardly directed eyes have a deep pit behind them with a smaller pit underneath them.
 This species reaches a maximum recorded total length of 40 cm but 27 cm is more typical.

 Distribution and habitat

-This stonefish lives primarily above the Tropic of Capricorn.
+This stonefish lives primarily north of the Tropic of Capricorn.
 It is the most widespread species in the stonefish family, and is known from shallow tropical marine waters in the western Pacific Ocean and the Indian Ocean, ranging from the Red Sea and coastal East Africa to French Polynesia, southern Japan and surrounding Taiwan.

-There is recent evidence showing the presence of S. verrucosa in the far eastern Mediterranean Sea since at least 2010 - an introduction due either to the release of aquarium specimens or to migrations via the Suez Canal.
-It has since been observed in Turkey, Lebanon, Syria and Palestine.
+There is recent evidence showing the presence of S. verrucosa in the far eastern Mediterranean Sea since at least 2010 as one was caught near Yavne, Israel – an introduction due either to the release of aquarium specimens or to migrations via the Suez Canal.
+It has since been observed in Turkey, Lebanon, Syria and Israel.

 This fish lives in coral reefs.
 It may settle on and around rocks and plants, or rest on the seabed.

 The reef stonefish has evolved many adaptations to help them succeed in the reef bottom.
-Their skin is rocky and uneven, which helps them hide and remain camouflaged in between rocks and corals.
-Among these adaptations are the 13 dorsal spines that protect the animal when necessary.
+Their skin texture and color is highly irregular which helps them hide and remain camouflaged when among rocks and corals.
+The 13 dorsal spines with attendant venom sacs are an additional adaptation that protect the animal when necessary.